yl-miao/trading-bot/README.md

 # trading-bot
-Binance API Trading Bot on TestNet
+Binance API Trading Bot on TestNet with C++ backtesting